VitalVoices helps students be better listeners

 Learning to be mindful of oneself and others helps a person feel CALMER and more SELF-REGULATED.

-VitalVoices teaches students to be better listeners
+VitalVoices helps students be better listeners

 to themselves and others.